petergregg/Content/Blog/Resources/DevSecOps Guidelines for Azure DevOps OWASP Zap Snyk Sonar Cloud.md

    - **Benefits:** Ensures data integrity and confidentiality.

-   - **Implementation:** Encrypt communication channels and sensitive data stored in databases with Password-Based Key Function 2 (PBKDF2).
+   - **Implementation:** Encrypt communication channels with HTTPS and sensitive data stored in databases with Password-Based Key Function 2 (PBKDF2).

 ### 2. **Access Controls**
    - **Guideline:** Limit access based on roles and responsibilities.